MohamedAwad07/kartngo/README.md

 **Integration:**

 - ProxyAI generated the HomeScreen, FilterChipRow, and ProductCard widgets, closely matching the original design.
 The UI was refined iteratively to achieve pixel-perfect accuracy.

+### 4. Refactor Code into Widgets

+**Prompt:**

+> now refactor this @home_screen.dart code and store it in @/widgets to match the MVVM model architecture principle

+**Integration:**

+- ProxyAI extracted the filter chip row and product card logic into reusable widgets (`FilterChipRow` and `ProductCard`) in the `widgets/` directory.
+The HomeScreen was updated to use these widgets, improving code organization and maintainability.

 ---